19 Animals That Live in Water

 They can survive in many coastal locations because of their capacity to adapt to different maritime environments.

-By preserving the quality of the water and acting as a food source for other marine species, clams contribute significantly to the ecology.
+Clams contribute significantly to ecology by preserving the quality of the water and acting as a food source for other marine species.

 15. Catfish

-Catfish, fascinating creatures found in fresh and saltwater environments, are a type of fish with a distinctive appearance.
+Catfish are fascinating creatures found in fresh and saltwater environments.
+They are a type of fish with a distinctive appearance.

-They possess a long, slender body and a wide head adorned with barbels, sensory organs resembling whiskers.
+They possess a long, slender body and a wide head adorned with barbels and sensory organs resembling whiskers.

 Catfish use these barbels to navigate their surroundings and locate food on the river or lake bottom.

-As omnivores, these animals that live in water have a versatile diet that includes small invertebrates, plants, and even the occasional small fish.
+As omnivores, these aquatic animals have a versatile diet that includes small invertebrates, plants, and even the occasional small fish.

 Their adaptability allows them to thrive in various water habitats around the world.